 Don’t feel like putting the ham in the oven to bake on the glaze?
 No Worries.

 Often, I take this route when serving this ham.
-Once you remove the ham for slicing, pour the juices into a sauce pan.
+Once you remove the ham for slicing, pour the juices into a small sauce pan.
 Bring to a boil and add some corn starch to thicken.
 It makes a delicious sweet and salty gravy/glaze.

 Slice your ham and place in a serving plate, ladle the delicious brown sugar and pineapple glaze over the top.